Shivaji-137/Grand_3D_eventViewer/Readme.md

 ### Prerequisites

 A web browser that supports WebGL (most modern browsers do).
+Require internet connection
 ### Running the Project

 Clone or download the project repository.